aviradinsky/lazy-sudoku/README.md

 # Lazy-Sudoku
-A backtracking, lazy-evaluation implementation of a sudoku solver, in python
+A backtracking, lazy-evaluation implementation of a sudoku solver of arbitrary size, in python